vlaship/cleantweets/README.md

 Original script by Mathew Inkson (http://www.mathewinkson.com/2015/03/delete-old-tweets-selectively-using-python-and-tweepy) released unter the "Unlicense" (http://unlicense.org) as public domain.
 Fork of a modified version published on GitHub by Daniel Faulknor (also public domain under the "Unlicense").

+Some of the things I've added/changed:

+ - added command line arguments
+ - added settings.ini for defaults and auth data
+ - export tweets (as JSON)
+ - wait after tweepy errors, then restart (e.g. work around rate limiting in a very simple way)
+ - some exception handling / value validation  (incomplete)

 ## Examples